ErikcBautista/e-commerce/README.md

-for this test is necesary execute the next petition on opstman
+for this test is necesary execute the next petition on postman

 server = http://localhost:3000/